Do Go On - 343 - The Gay and Lesbian Kingdom of the Coral Sea Islands

 It's a reward in itself.

-Oh, he always remembers the ding.
+Oh, he always remembers the ding!

-give us a fact or quote or a question or a brag or a suggestion
+give us a fact-a-quot or a question or a brag-or-sug or whatever they like, really.

 They also get to give themselves a title,